Home State Laws Page 10

 • The BAC limit for individuals operating motor vehicles may not reach .08%; this can constitute a DUI or DWI offense

-• Implied consent is a legal instrument that is employed within the realm of a DUI Arrest that entails a verbal or written contract resulting from the willing participation in a regulated activity, such as the operation of a motor vehicle; within Georgia, law enforcement agents are permitted to act in accordance with implied consent laws
+• Implied consent is a legal instrument that is employed within the realm of a DUI Arrest that entails a verbal or written contract resulting from the willing participation in a regulated activity, such as the operation of a motor vehicle; within Virginia, law enforcement agents are permitted to act in accordance with implied consent laws

-Georgia Gun Laws
+Virginia Gun Laws

-Georgia Adoption Laws
+Virginia Adoption Laws

 • Any individual may be adopted; children above the age(s) of 14 must express consent with regard to a potential adoption